 - Feedback from Bain interviewers - helped a lot to focus on issues to improve during the process.
 I used every feedback to guide my next steps on preparation (both case interview and professional experience interview).

-I didn't used LOMS, so I ignore the specific issues covered on it, though I think must be a great material too.
-Also, I didn't have a partner to practice, which I would strongly recommend, if possible.
+I didn't have a partner to practice, which I would strongly recommend, if possible.

 Ideal Interview Script

 After preparing with those materials, passing interviews rounds at Bain, making mistakes and almost getting dinged...
 I came up with this ideal script before the final round.
 I will share the entire script.
 I think the main difference is I find there are risks and limitations on trying to match questions to a set of defined frameworks, because:

 - You may become a framework robot, missing insights and subtleties of the case;

 - You may depend on a set of frameworks that will not cover 100% of the cases, rather than a process that works for virtually any case;

 - You may impress poorly the interviewer, as people start using more and more of those standard frameworks.

 Instead of matching questions to frameworks, I recommend developing a MECE issue tree and inserting on it customized and carefully selected frameworks as you structure the case (you can also draw small frameworks as you move on the case analysis).